jay500s/Comp433Final/README.md

 ## Installation

-Installation is fairly straightforward with a few points to pay attention to.
+Installation is fairly straightforward with a few aspects to pay attention to:

 1. Make sure to use your debug.keystore in order to generate the correct signed APK from Android Studio (Tools -> Generate Signed APK).
 2. Since this app is in its "testing phase," only those players who have been registered by the administrator can access the functionality.